-The 150 new γ -ray sources are named with the acronym 1BIGB (first version of the Brazil ICRANet Gamma-ray Blazar catalog).
-Clearly, the subsample of 2WHSP blazars that have not yet been detected by Fermi-LAT is a key representative population of faint γ -ray emitters, and we show how the new detections down to TS > 10 level can probe the faint-end of the flux-distribution.
+The 150 new $\gamma$ -ray sources are named with the acronym 1BIGB (first version of the Brazil ICRANet Gamma-ray Blazar catalog).
+Clearly, the subsample of 2WHSP blazars that have not yet been detected by Fermi-LAT is a key representative population of faint $\gamma$ -ray emitters, and we show how the new detections down to TS > 10 level can probe the faint-end of the flux-distribution.

-The new detections also unveil a fraction of the γ -ray sky.
-Our current work enabled us to associate a relevant fraction of the IGRB to a population of faint γ -ray emitters that had been previously unresolved.
-Moreover, we show the increasing relevance of faint-HSPs for the IGRB composition with respect to energy, specially for E > 10 GeV, reaching 6-8% in the 100 - 200 GeV band.
+The new detections also unveil a fraction of the $\gamma$ -ray sky.
+Our current work enabled us to associate a relevant fraction of the IGRB to a population of faint $\gamma$ -ray emitters that had been previously unresolved.
+Moreover, we show the increasing relevance of faint-HSPs for the IGRB composition with respect to energy, specially for E > 10 GeV, reaching 6-8% in the 100-200 GeV band.

-Motivated by this first assessment, we plan to perform a complete γ -ray analysis of the 2WHSP sample, down to the lowest fluxes, and probably extend the search to other blazar families with potential to improve the γ -ray description of lower-significance γ -ray blazars, also helping to constrain the origins of the extragalactic diffuse -ray background.
+Motivated by this first assessment, we plan to perform a complete $\gamma$ -ray analysis of the 2WHSP sample, down to the lowest fluxes, and probably extend the search to other blazar families with potential to improve the $\gamma$ -ray description of lower-significance $\gamma$ -ray blazars, also helping to constrain the origins of the extragalactic diffuse $\gamma$ -ray background.

-3.2.3 Correlation between HSPs and neutrinos
+3.2.3 Correlation between blazars and astrophysical neutrinos

 Padovani et al. (2016) cross-matched the 2WHSP with IceCube neutrino events.
-Their result suggests that, among the blazar family, HSPs blazars are the most possible counterparts for neutrino.
-They further reported five neutrino events which have HSPs counterparts.
-Resconi et al. (2016) have presented evidence of a direct connection between 2FHL HBLs, very high energy neutrinos, and ultra high energy cosmic rays (UHECRs) when cross-matching 2FHL HBL subsample with UHECRs from the Pierre Auger Observatory and the Telescope Array.
+Their results suggest that, among the blazar family, HSPs blazars are the most likely counterparts of astrophysical neutrinos.
+Resconi et al. (2017) have recently presented new evidence for a direct connection between 2FHL HBLs, very high energy neutrinos, and ultra high energy cosmic rays (UHECRs) when cross-matching 2FHL HBL subsample with UHECRs from the Pierre Auger Observatory and the Telescope Array.
 In a nutshell, HSPs catalogs are important and timely for HE and VHE astronomy.